thegetty/quire-docs/README.md

 ## Help Us Improve the Quire Docs & Website

 One way you can contribute to Quire is by helping us improve our documentation and website.
-These resources are a work in progress and we value your contributions.
+These resources are a work in progress, and we value your contributions.
 No matter what level of experience you have, we welcome all contributions, big and small.

-Please see our [Contributing Guidelines](https://github.com/thegetty/quire/edit/main/CONTRIBUTING.md) for more detailed guideliens on making contributions to Quire.
+Please see our [Contributing Guidelines](https://github.com/thegetty/quire/edit/main/CONTRIBUTING.md) for more detailed guidelines on making contributions to Quire.

 Examples of good documentation and website contributions include: